mstksg/inCode/copy/entries/monad-plus-1.md

 [MonadPlus]: http://hackage.haskell.org/package/base-4.6.0.1/docs/Control-Monad.html#t:MonadPlus

 [^either]: Actually, there is one noteworthy success/failure monad that isn't implemented as a MonadPlus in Haskell --- the Either.
+Arguably, Either embodies the "spirit" of MonadPlus; the problem is that Haskell depands that "fail"/"mzero" must not take any parameters, and Either must always have a "reason" when it fails.
+However, one could easily instance their own Either instance with a "default reason" if the `Left` type is known.
+The easiest way is to constrain the `Left` type to be a monoid and make `mzero = Left mempty`.
+Alternatively, if your Left is a String, you can just put in whatever default error message you want.

-However, if the failure type is a monoid, Either can be made into a MonadPlus.
+However, if the failure
+type is a monoid, Either can be made in general a MonadPlus.
 Still, arguably, Either fulfills the "spirit" of MonadPlus, despite not being implemented as one.
+The main problem is that "fail"/"mzero", as defined, cannot take any parameters, so you cannot specify a "reason" for the failure.
+However, if you make your *own* Either MonadPlus instance and specify

 I know, it's an embarrassingly bad name, and it's like this is for historical reasons.[^alternative]  The name doesn't even hint at a fail/succeedness.
 But